 - facilitate connections with faculty and academic support services

-- facilitate connections with university resources including disability services/counseling, career services, and student affairs’ organizations
+- facilitate connections with university resources including accessibility services, career services, and student affairs’ organizations

 - provide workshops and individual and group training sessions covering a range of topics to ensure a successful academic and social transition to university life